 The air vent is one of my favorite mounting locations.
 I like it because it keeps the device right where it’s convenient for you to see it.
 I also like the fact that it keeps your device out of clear site of any potential bad guys.
-A vent mount is not clearly seen in a parking lot versus the traditional windshield suction cup mount or one for the dash.
+Car air vent mounts are not clearly seen in a parking lot versus a traditional windshield suction cup mount or one for the dash.
 Most dash mounts are easy to install.
 Depending upon the vent mount, some are easy to remove (and some are not).

-Although I was always a bit concerned about the heat or air conditioning blowing extreme temperatures on my device, I never had an issue using a vent mount with either a GPS or a smartphone.
+Although I was always a bit concerned about the heat or air conditioning blowing extreme temperatures on my device, I never had an issue using car air vent mounts with either a GPS or a smartphone.
 Been using these types of mounts for over ten years, never had an issue.

 Meanwhile, iOttie is a company out of the US that makes some well made mounts.
 They recently introduced the iOttie iTap Car Mount Magnetic Air Vent Mount that will work using a clamp type of attachment just described. iOttie combines the mount with a magnetic ending (this is another trend that is becoming popular).
 A small metal plate with an adhesive backing is provided which will adhere to the back of your device, and that metal plate will attach to the magnetic mount.
 These work real well with a smartphone or GPS device.

 Another interesting trend in car air vent mounts is the molding of a series of clips directly onto the back of the mount.
 The Kenu Airframe Portable Smartphone Car Mount is distributed by a company called Kenu and will hold onto both horizontal and vertical vents.
 Although I prefer the mount just described from iOttie, these are minimalist in design, easy to install, and very simple to carry with you on vacation.
 So small that it will simply slip into your pocket.
 You know we like universal mounts, and this universal cradle opens wide enough to fit most phone with a case or skin.